eonx-com/easy-monorepo/packages/EasyPipeline/docs/middleware_providers.md

 that it also allows you to define your middleware using `callable`.
 So if you're a using the `IlluminatePipeline` implementation of this package your MiddlewareProviders can return closures and any kind of `callable` as well.

+#### Accessing the Pipeline name

+If you're using the IlluminatePipelineFactory, a MiddlewareProvider can access the name it was registered under by implementing the `StepTheFkUp\EasyPipeline\Interfaces\PipelineNameAwareInterface`.
+The factory will call `setPipelineName()` on any MiddlewareProviders implementing this.

+To save time, the `StepTheFkUp\EasyPipeline\Traits\PipelineNameAwareTrait` is available, providing an implementation of this function and the private property `$pipelineName`.

 # Dependency Injection

 This package is using the PSR Service Container to instantiate your MiddlewareProviders which means you can use